scala/scala3/docs/docs/reference/changed/compiler-plugins.md

 ---

 Compiler plugins are supported by Dotty since 0.9.
-There are two notable changes compared to `scalac`:
+There are two notable changes compared to scalac:

 - No support for analyzer plugins
 - Added support for research plugins

-[Analyzer plugins][1] in `scalac` run during type checking and may influence normal type checking.
+[Analyzer plugins][1] in scalac run during type checking and may influence normal type checking.
 This is a very powerful feature but for production usages, a predictable and consistent type checker is more important.

 For experimentation and research, Dotty introduces _research plugin_.
-Research plugins are more powerful than `scalac` analyzer plugins as they let plugin authors customize the whole compiler pipeline.
-One can easily replace the standard typer by a custom one or roll its own parser for domain-specific language.
+Research plugins are more powerful than scalac analyzer plugins as they let plugin authors customize the whole compiler pipeline.
+One can easily replace the standard typer by a custom one or create a parser for a domain-specific language.
 However, research plugins are only enabled for nightly or snaphot releases of Dotty.

 Common plugins that add new phases to the compiler pipeline are called